-The Ed Mirvish Theatre is just south of the Dundas Subway stop, on the Yonge Street line.
+The Ed Mirvish Theatre (formerly the Canon) is just south of the Dundas Subway stop, on the Yonge Street line.
 It is also just a short walk north of the Queen stop.

 The Panasonic Theatre is midway between the Bloor/Yonge and Wellesley subway stations.